 Skip to content

 Kingston Common Futures is a pilot program!
 You probably have questions.
-Here are some things we get asked a lot:

 Applications will open in late winter/early spring 2025.
 The first step will be submitting a Letter of Intent or LOI for your project.
 If a project fits the Mission of Kingston Common Futures and is within the scope of funding, you will be invited to submit a full application in spring of 2025.
 Sign up for our mailing list to be notified about when applications open!